 Research Foundation (RF) AMEX

 Due to COVID-19, this purchase is being delivered to a remote address for purposes of academic and business continuity.
 We recognize that this is an exception to the university’s procurement policy, and will only exercise this activity during our response to COVID-19 as necessary.
 In all cases, purchases remain the property of the University at Buffalo.
 Goods must be consumed for university purposes or be returned to the university for further use.

-Additionally, when creating a receiver in ShopBlue, the Receiver Date will default to today’s date.
-Be sure to change the date to the actual date you received the item or services, especially if charging 2019/2020 funds.
+When creating a receiver in ShopBlue, the Receiver Date will default to today’s date.
+Be sure to change the date to the actual date you received the item or services.
 Expenditures associated with merchandise received or services rendered after 6/30/2020 must be charged to the 2020-21 fiscal year.
-Refer to Create a Receiver and State Financial Cut-Off Dates for Fiscal Year End
+Refer to Create a Receiver and State Financial Cut-Off Dates for Fiscal Year End.

 Effective immediately, Financial Management will accept electronic submission of the following transactions for processing.
 Please continue to adhere to the Approval Authority Policy and Electronic Signature Guidance.